How to Manage Stress Naturally Without Pills: A Complete Guide to Finding Inner Peace

 Healthy Daily Rituals:

-Morning stretching or walk
+- Morning stretching or a walk

-Evening tea and journaling
+- Evening tea and journaling

-Gratitude practice before bed
+- Gratitude practice before bed

-Weekly “me-time” slots
+- Weekly “me-time” slots

 Rituals ground you and prevent chaos from taking over.